MithamoMorgan/Diabetes_Prediction/README.md

 The objective is to classify individuals as diabetic or non-diabetic using machine learning algorithms based on their medical history and demographic information.
 This is a Binary Classification problem.

+## Data Preprocessing

+**Handling Duplicates:**
+The dataset had 3,854 duplicates, which were handled by dropping.

+**Feature Scaling:**

+I applied the `StandardScaler` to standardize the continuous features, ensuring a mean of 0 and a standard deviation of 1.
+First, I fitted the scaler on the training set and transformed it.
+Then, I used the same scaling on the testing set to maintain consistency, which helps improve the model's performance and robustness.

+**Encoding:**

+I utilized the `LabelEncoder` from the `sklearn.preprocessing` module to convert the categorical variables into a format suitable for machine learning algorithms.

+**Train-Test Split:**

+I split the dataset into training and testing sets using the `train_test_split` function from `sklearn`.
+I allocated 70% of the data for training and 30% for testing, while setting a random state for reproducibility.
+This approach allows us to train the model on one subset and evaluate its performance on an unseen subset, enhancing the model's reliability.

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>